Do I Have to Go to Court to Get Divorced in Galveston and surrounding Counties County, Texas?

 The Bottom Line: You are not necessarily going to end up spending much (if any) time in court simply because you are getting divorce.
 If you are looking for a smooth, effective settlement, a Galveston uncontested divorce attorney will help you navigate the process.

 At Lindamood & Robinson, P.C., our Texas divorce attorneys are experienced and results-focused advocates for our clients.
 We will protect your rights.
 If you have any questions about divorce, our legal team can help.
-Contact us today at 281-486-6116.
-With an office in League City, we serve communities throughout Galveston County, including in Galveston, Bayou Vista, Friendswood, Santa Fe, and Texas City.
+Contact us today at 713-654-2112.
+We serve communities throughout Galveston County, including in Galveston, Bayou Vista, Friendswood, Santa Fe, and Texas City.